Is the inverse of a linear mapping linear?

 Exercise 2.
 Let be a matrix of size Suppose you don't know the elements of but you know the products for all How can you reveal the elements of from How do you express using the elements you define?

 Solution.
+Let us partition into rows and suppose the elements are known.
 Let us try unit vectors as

-One can check that Hence, from (3) we have the answer to the second question:
+Using (2) and (4) one can check that Hence, from (3) we have the answer to the second question:

 We know that a mapping generated by a matrix is linear.
 The converse is also true: a linear mapping is given by a matrix: